austin-millan/runemate-bots/README.md

-# runemate-bot-template
+# runemate-bots

 ## About

-The purpose for this repository is to simplify/bootstrap [RuneMate](https://www.runemate.com/) bot projects on Linux.
+This repo contains a collection of [RuneMate](https://www.runemate.com/) bots.

 This development workspace is for IntelliJ IDEA workspaces specifically.